joelouthan/theologic.us/content/posts/family_devos-mark/2012-08-10-devotions-mark-135-39-jesus-prayed.md

  **(Romans 8:27 ESV)**

 Just like Jesus always wanted to spend time with His Dad, we get to spend time with our Dad in Heaven.
 We get to call out to him like you guys call out your daddy.
 God will always have time to spend with you.
 He is never busy.
 He will always listen.
 You can just start talking and he hears you perfectly fine.
-Even if you can&#8217;t speak, he can read your thoughts and see what&#8217;s on your heart.
+Even if you can't speak, he can read your thoughts and see what's on your heart.
 He will always answer prayers:

 **I call upon you, for you will answer me, O God;**